Skip to main content

 Leaders' Summits

-On 20 May 2023, Prime Minister Albanese convened the Quad Leaders' Summit with India's Prime Minister Modi, Japan's Prime Minister Kishida and US President Biden in Hiroshima.
-The four Quad Leaders issued a Joint Statement and the Quad Vision Statement.
+On 20 May 2023, Prime Minister Albanese convened the third in-person Quad Leaders’ Summit with India’s Prime Minister Modi, Japan’s then Prime Minister Kishida, and then US President Biden in Hiroshima, Japan.
+The Leaders issued a Joint Statement, as well as a Quad Vision Statement – the first of its kind, setting out a shared vision for the region and the future of the Quad.

-On 24 May 2022, Japan's Prime Minister Kishida hosted the fourth Quad Leaders' Summit with Prime Minister Albanese, India's Prime Minister Modi and US President Biden.
-Leaders were accompanied in Tokyo by Foreign Minister Wong, Japan's Foreign Minister Hayashi, India's External Affairs Minister Jaishankar and US Secretary of State Blinken.
+On 24 May 2022, Japan's then Prime Minister Kishida hosted the second in-person Quad Leaders' Summit with Prime Minister Albanese, India's Prime Minister Modi and then US President Biden.
 Leaders issued a Joint Statement.

 On 4 March 2022, Quad Leaders met virtually to reaffirm their commitment to the Indo-Pacific and to discuss the ongoing conflict and humanitarian crisis in Ukraine.
 Leaders issued a Joint Readout.

-On 24 September 2021, US President Biden hosted the first in-person Quad Leaders' Summit with former Prime Minister Morrison, India's Prime Minister Modi and then Japan's Prime Minister Suga in Washington.
-The inaugural virtual Leaders' Summit was held on 12 March 2021 (13 March AEDT).
+On 24 September 2021, then US President Biden hosted the first in-person Quad Leaders' Summit with former Prime Minister Morrison, India's Prime Minister Modi and Japan's then Prime Minister Suga in Washington.
+The inaugural virtual Leaders' Summit was held on 12 March 2021.

-Quad Leaders have agreed to meet annually.
-The next Quad Leaders' Summit will be held in India in 2024.
+The next Quad Leaders' Summit is due to be held in India in 2025.

 Foreign Ministers' Meetings